Tailer Documentation

 VM Launcher: configuration file

 After the data extraction through a tables-to-storage data operation, the GBQ to Firestore data pipeline continues with a vm-launcher data operation.
 It will launch a VM on Google Compute Engine, execute the Python script that loads the JSON data file into Firestore and then stop the VM.
-You can find the global parameters of this configuration in the VM-launcher configuration page.
+You can find the global parameters of this configuration in the page.

 As a reminder, we've just seen in the previous pages how to create a table-to-storage data operation that generates a set of freshness_next_execution_data-*.json data files in the gbq-to-firestore/000001/next_execution/ directory of the tailer-freshness GCS bucket.